verified_userVerified Data 2026

 expand_more

-In the US, a single dental implant typically costs between $undefined and $undefined, with a national average of $4,200 based on data from 22,876 clinics across all 50 states.
-This US dental implant cost range is updated monthly.
+In the US, a single dental implant typically costs between $undefined and $undefined, with a national average of $4,507, based on our observed price series covering all 50 states and 200+ cities, published as open data under a DOI.

 Why are dental prices so different between states?